suit-wg/suit-report/draft-ietf-suit-report.md

 authenticity and confidentiality.
 SUIT reports must have guaranteed authenticity for them to be useful.
 Several options are available to ensure the authenticity of a SUIT report.
-The report MAY be bundled as the payload of a cryptographic container that provides authenticity, such as COSE_Sign, COSE_MAC, or COSE_Encrypt.
-The SUIT Report MAY be communicated over a secure transport.
+The report MAY be bundled as the payload of a cryptographic container as described in {{container}}. communicated over a secure transport.
 It may also be communicated as part of an existing authenticated protocol, such as within an EAT token.
-Ideally, the SUIT Report SHOULD be communicated as part of an attestation flow, such as within an EAT token, since this proves the authenticity of the environment (hardware, software, or both) in which the SUIT Report was generated.
+Ideally, the SUIT_Report SHOULD be communicated as part of an attestation flow, such as within an EAT token, since this proves the authenticity of the environment (hardware, software, or both) in which the SUIT_Report was generated.

-The SUIT Report MAY require confidentiality as well.
-A SUIT Report could potentially reveal confidential information about the kinds of device that a particular user has.
+The SUIT_Report MAY require confidentiality as well.
+A SUIT_Report could potentially reveal confidential information about the kinds of device that a particular user has.
 It could also reveal confidential information about intellectual property contained in a device.
-Where these concerns are relevant, the SUIT Report MUST be encrypted, for example using a COSE_Encrypt, or secure transport.
+Where these concerns are relevant, the SUIT_Report MUST be encrypted, for example using a COSE_Encrypt as described in {{container}}, or by using secure transport.

 There are also operational considerations that intersect with these security considerations.
 In situations where the SUIT report is